Doctor of Philosophy (PhD) in Nursing

 Educating the next generation of nurse researchers and scholars as leaders in nursing practice, education, research, administration, and policy, the purpose of the program is ultimately to influence nursing practice, improve patient care, and have a positive impact on the quality of health care in promoting positive patient/client outcomes.

+The next intake of doctoral students will be in September 2015.
 Students are expected to enroll full time in the PhD program and be on-site in St. John's, Newfoundland and Labrador for the first two years of study.

 The degree of Doctor of Philosophy (Ph.D) in Nursing is offered in areas reflective of the strength and expertise of current faculty members in the School of Nursing.
 All candidates will be required to attend as full-time students during the first six semesters (two academic years) of the program.
 Program curriculum consists of six courses, two internships, graduate seminars, and a dissertation.